Online master's in information systems and technology

-While each master’s program will offer a different core course curriculum, you can expect to take classes in subject areas such as:
+While each master’s in IT program will offer a different core course curriculum, you can expect to take classes in subject areas such as:

 Application and software development

-In many graduate-level information systems and technology programs, you will conclude your studies with a self-driven capstone project in your chosen subject area.
+In many online master's in information systems and technology programs, you will conclude your studies with a self-driven capstone project in your chosen subject areas.

 Advanced and hybrid skills

 In an ever-changing job market, hybrid skills can help future-proof your career and prepare you for success, even as industries evolve and roles change.
 While an estimated 42% of jobs have the potential to become automated, this includes only 12% of hybrid jobs.

 Hybrid jobs like those in information systems and technology require a combination of skills in the following areas: